 Estimates for Congressional zone concavity are based on tables from Hodge, Marshall, and Patterson (2010).

-Figures A1, A3, and A4 in the methodical appendix show highly irregular attendance zones.
+Figures A1, A3, and A4 in the methodical appendix show highly irregularly shaped attendance zones.

 It is conceivable that our results apply only to attendance zones serving the lower grades.
 On average, zones for the lower grades are geographically smaller than those for the higher grades.
 In the context of segregated residential areas, this suggests that it is easier to create integrated zones for students in higher than the lower grades.
 A smaller, compact polygon randomly overlain on a segregated school district is more likely to be racially homogeneous than a larger, equally compact polygon overlain in the same school district.
 This suggests that efforts to create diverse elementary schools might require irregularly shaped attendance zones—while the opposite might be true for middle and high schools.
-With the larger attendance areas associated with middle/high schools, irregular boundaries might be more likely to reflect efforts to create or maintain segregated schools as a random (or indifferent) zoning strategy has a greater chance of creating a diversity in the higher than the lower grades.
+With the larger attendance areas associated with middle/high schools, irregularly shaped zones might be more likely to reflect efforts to create or maintain segregated schools as a random (or indifferent) zoning strategy has a greater chance of creating diversity in the higher than the lower grades.

 To our knowledge, it is not possible to know if the distribution of segregation scores in a large set of randomly generated zones within a school district represents the distribution of racial segregation across all possible zones within a school district.
 Hence, it is not possible to determine if segregation in an actual set of zones is “greater than one would expect by chance.”
 Still, work by Chen and Rodden (2013) has made considerable progress in this direction.